sparrowwallet/frigate/README.md

 The key problem that BIP 352 introduces with respect to scanning is that much of the computation cannot be done generally ahead of time.
 Instead, for every silent payment address, each transaction in the blockchain must be considered separately to determine if it sends funds to that address.
+The computation involves several cryptographic operations, including two resource intensive EC point multiplication operations on _every_ eligible transaction.
 In order to ensure that client keys are ephemeral and not stored, this computation must be done in a reasonable period of time on millions of transactions.
+This is the key difference between Silent Payments wallets and traditional BIP32 wallets, which can rely on a simple monotonically incrementing derivation path index.
+While Silent Payments provides important advantages in privacy and user experience, this computational burden is the downside that cannot be avoided.
+Any solution addressing the retrieval of Silent Payments transactions will eventually be bounded by the performance of EC point multiplication.
+For best performance and user experience this should be done as efficiently as possible, and therefore as close the source data as possible.

 In order to achieve this, Frigate addresses the problem of data gravity directly.
 Like most light client silent payment services, it builds an index of the data that can be pre-computed, generally known as a tweak index.